Hard2bit

 Data Loss Prevention (DLP): monitors data transfer to cloud; blocks if file contains sensitive data (credentials, PII, trade secrets).

-Directory integrations: syncs users, groups and permissions from AD/Entra; revokes access automatically if user is terminated or role changes.
+Directory integrations: syncs users, groups and permissions from the corporate directory (LDAP, Active Directory, cloud identity providers); revokes access automatically if user is terminated or role changes.

 Cloud threat detection: identifies malware, anomalous behavior (login from impossible location, massive download), and APT activity targeting SaaS.

-Example: Shadow IT exposes data in unauthorized Dropbox
+Example: Shadow IT exposes data in personal cloud storage

 Common mistakes